-Linux and Unix cksum command
+Linux cksum command

 The cksum command calculates and writes to standard output a cyclic redundancy check (CRC) and byte count for each input file.
-The cksum tool calculates its sum using a method similar to the FCS (frame check sequence) used to verify that ethernet packets are transferred correctly.
+The cksum tool calculates its sum using a method similar to the FCS (frame check sequence) used to verify that Ethernet packets are transferred correctly.

 Why use cksum?